An Interview with Dr. Eric Hite, Founder

 The biggest myths I fight are:

 "Kids can’t grasp the stock market." - How insulting is that!
-We can lean ANYTHING, if we are exposed to it and
+We can lean ANYTHING, if we are taught and exposed to it.

 "You have to be rich to invest." - You can invest with as little as $1.

-None of these are true.
-What people need is exposure, mentorship, and a reason to believe in ownership.
+What people need is exposure, mentorship, and a reason to believe in stock ownership.

 11. Why We Accept Poverty but Fear Wealth